 Key takeaways

-- Federal iZEV (rebadged EVAP for 2026) offers up to $5,000 on eligible BEVs and PHEVs priced under $55,000 base MSRP, applied at point of sale by participating dealers.
+- Federal EVAP (the program that replaced iZEV, live since February 16, 2026) offers up to $5,000 on eligible BEVs and $2,500 on PHEVs when the final transaction value is at or under $50,000, no price cap on EVs built in Canada, applied at point of sale by participating dealers.

 - Chinese-built EVs are excluded from federal rebate eligibility.
 Provincial programs generally follow federal eligibility.
 This affects pricing decisions on BYD, NIO, and other Chinese imports landing in 2026.

-How the Federal iZEV / EVAP Rebate Works in 2026
+How the Federal EVAP Rebate Works in 2026

 The mechanics: